-A complaint form is available on the ADR Chambers Ombuds Office website.
-You must complete the form, sign it and forward it along with any supporting documents directly to the ombudsman.
+A complaint form is available on the Office of the Ombudsman of Ontario website.
+You must complete and submit the form including a short summary of you complaint directly to the ombudsman.
 Anonymous complaints are not accepted, and town staff cannot forward complaints on behalf of individuals.

 The ombudsman reviews your complaint, determines whether or not it falls within the ombudsman’s jurisdiction and contacts you about next steps.
-For more details about how the process works, please refer to the complaint process on the ADR Chambers Ombuds Office website.
+For more details about how the process works, please refer to the Office of the Ombudsman of Ontario website.

-If you need assistance with the complaint process or would like information in an alternate format, please contact the ADR Chambers Ombuds Office directly.
+If you need assistance with the complaint process or would like information in an alternate format, please contact the Ombudsman office directly.